-One of the challenges to providing great service and food is finding passionate staff who mirror our expectations of 5-star hotel style service within the care sector.
+One of the challenges of providing great service and food is finding passionate staff who mirror our expectations of 5-star hotel-style service within the care sector.
 Many Chefs feel that going into the care sector is where you go to wind down, but this isn’t the case nowadays.
-Perceptions are starting to change as we live in an ever-aging population where people’s expectations are a lot higher, as they should be!
+Perceptions are starting to change as we live in an ever-ageing population where people’s expectations are a lot higher, as they should be!
 Our Chef’s challenge is to keep residents excited about coming to the dining table for their meals, every single day.
 It can be difficult to keep the creativity flowing, so we’ve streamlined the Chef’s tasks and processes to give them the time and resource to be able to achieve our vision.

 We now are proud to say that in 28 of our 32 care homes our Chefs plate every meal with care for our residents, exactly what you’d expect from a 5-star restaurant.
 Being satisfied isn’t where we want to be, we want to always strive for excellence and the Country Court Care core values (Courage, Accountability, Responsibility & Excellence) motivate all of our staff to achieve more.